support-logo

 • Customize banking experience

-The global market’s opportunities are ripe for harvesting; you just need to need a relevant product, follow the urge to start an online bank like Monzo, to do it.
+The global market’s opportunities are ripe for harvesting; you just need to follow the urge to start an online bank like Monzo to do it.

-If you have a rough idea/vision of a banking app to develop but you didn’t conduct an analysis of the market and competitors to determine exact functionality, accurate blueprints of the future system, and UI/UX mockups, the Discovery phase is what you need.
+Suppose you have a rough idea/vision of a banking app to develop, but you didn’t conduct an analysis of the market and competitors to determine exact functionality, accurate blueprints of the future system, and UI/UX mockups.
+In that case, the Discovery phase is what you need.
 In addition, the discovery stage will provide you with the cost estimates for developing a complete product.

 Thus, depending on the chosen package, as a result of the discovery phase, you will have the following: